TheBeachLab/myComputing/cli.md

 Mandatory tool for hackers pretending be cool.
 It will place a dot in a map when you supply an IP address.
 Try `iponmap 4.4.4.4`

-## wego

-An awesome ASCII CLI weather tool for the terminal.
-You need to register for an API key [here](https://developer.forecast.io/register).

 ## instantmusic

 `instantmusic` is a `youtube-dl` variant for downloading music.
 Just type `instantmusic` and the tool will ask you to enter any detail about the song you want (artist, song name, etc...).
 It will display a list of options for you to download.
 The resulting format will be a `mp3` file